 Multi-Factor Authentication (MFA)

-Many organizations leverage types of passwordless authentication alongside passwords as part of their MFA solution.
-To do this, organizations can require users to enter something they know—a password—and then require proof of identity using something they have or are.
-An example of this might be entering a password followed by a push notification to an authentication app, or entering a password followed by a fingerprint scan.
-By adding an extra layer of security that isn’t password-based, organizations can ensure that even if a hacker were to discover an employee’s password, they couldn’t pass the second factor of authentication.
-Whereas if the password alone were protecting that account, they’d be in.
+For example, users might be required to enter a password followed by a push notification or fingerprint scan.
+By adding a factor that isn’t password-based, organizations can ensure that even if a hacker were to discover an employee’s password, they couldn’t pass the second factor of authentication.

 Single Sign-On (SSO)